satyamsah/satyamsah/README.md

 1) [Welcome.html](https://github.com/satyamsah/microservice/blob/master/web/Welcome.html) : Welcome link for all the services

-2) [addemployee.html](https://github.com/satyamsah/microservice/blob/master/web/addemployee.html) : It will ask for basic info of new employee: Name,Designation, Department,Gender
+2) [addemployee.html](https://github.com/satyamsah/microservice/blob/master/web/addemployee.html) : It will ask for basic info of new employee: Name,Designation, Department,Gender.
+It will save the information in the employee table

 3) [addSalarySlab.html](https://github.com/satyamsah/microservice/blob/master/web/addSalarySlab.html) : It will ask for Department, Designation and Salary assigned.
-The salary is mapped to dept and designation
+The salary is mapped to dept and designation.
+It will save the information in the salaryslab table

 4) [FindSalary.html](https://github.com/satyamsah/microservice/blob/master/web/FindSalary.html) : It will ask for Employee id to fetch the salary of the employee.
-Only numeric values are allowed
+Only numeric values are allowed.
+It will contact both the employee table and  salaryslab table